eslynunez/frontend-boilerplate/README.md

 # MCD micro-services frontend prototyping tool

-For quick prototyping with node.js, backbone.js, bootstrap, sass (optional) use this repo!
+For quick prototyping with backbone.js, bootstrap, sass (optional) use this repo!

-Branch or fork but DO NOT COMMIT to master branch!

 ## Project Setup